apache/cassandra-java-driver/upgrade_guide/README.md

     Here is a detailed list of breaking API changes:
     * `TypeCodec` was package-private before and is now public.
-    * `DataType` has no more references to `TypeCodec`, so most methods that dealt with serialization and deserialization of data types have been removed:
+    * `DataType` has no more references to `TypeCodec`, so methods that dealt with serialization and deserialization of data types have been removed:
         * `ByteBuffer serialize(Object value, ProtocolVersion protocolVersion)`
         * `ByteBuffer serializeValue(Object value, ProtocolVersion protocolVersion)`
         * `Object deserialize(ByteBuffer bytes, ProtocolVersion protocolVersion)`